xDUDSSx/NodeShot/README.md

 Author: Dan Rakusan (DUDSS)

+How to run:
+Downloadable .rar file with the runnable executable should be located in the /exec/ folder.

 Currently building a prototype game engine from scratch for a RTS genre game.
 Heavily inspired by Creeper World by KnuckleCracker and Factorio.